Natural Resources Engineering

 Recent graduates have found positions with professional engineering consultancies, local and regional councils, primary industry companies, central government departments and Crown Research Institutes.

-Find out more about what you can do with a degree from UC?
+Find out more about what you can do with a degree in Natural Resources Engineering.

 Please see the Department's website for up-to-date location details.